opener-project/nerc-fr/README.md

 ## Installation

-Installation is not really necessary to start using the OpenNLP command line tool.
+Installation is not really necessary you can get started using the OpeNLP command line tool provided in the repository.
-Simply execute the *opennlp/bin/openlp* script.

 ## Usage

-You can use the extended OpenNLP version as common version as described at the
+You can use the extended OpenNLP version in the same way that the Apache OpenNLP original version described in the<a href="https://opennlp.apache.org/documentation/1.5.3/manual/opennlp.html">Developer Documentation</a>.
-<a href="https://opennlp.apache.org/documentation/1.5.3/manual/opennlp.html">Apache OpenNLP Developer Documentation</a>.

 If you want to train a new NERC model with PoS feature extraction, you have to provide a custom feature generator.
 The trained NERC model will store the PoS model